 How to Unmerge Cells in Excel

-If you decide to merge cells, you’ll also want to know how to unmerge them.
+If you decide to merge cells, you’ll also want to know how to unmerge or split them.

 Unfortunately, unmerging doesn’t bring any of your lost data back.
 When you merge cells in Excel, you’re going to lose some information, and it’s gone forever.
 Merged cells can create weird spaces in your spreadsheet, though, and unmerging them solves the problem.

-To unmerge cells, just select the merged cell, click the dropdown arrow next to Merge & Center, and click on Unmerge Cells:
+To split cells in Excel, just select the merged cell, click the dropdown arrow next to Merge & Center, and click on Unmerge Cells: